-Early Warning Systems
+3. Early Warning Systems

-The school's response to this section may be used to satisfy the requirements of 20 U.S.C. § 6314(b)(1)(B)(ii)(III), (b)(1)(B)(iii)(I), and (b)(1)(I).
+The school's response to this section may be used to satisfy the requirements of 20 U.S.C. $\hat{A}$ § 6314(b)(1)(B)(ii)(III), (b)(1)(B)(iii)(I), and (b)(1)(I).

-Describe the school's early warning system and provide a list of the early warning indicators used in the system
+a.
+Describe the school's early warning system and provide a list of the early warning indicators used in the system.

 - 1. Attendance is recorded daily in Focus data storage.
 The Assistant Principal monitors attendance through monthly reports and graphs data for goal setting.
 Attendance letters are sent to families of students who demonstrate an attendance concern after 5 unexcused absences.
 Phone contact is made for students regardless of an excused or unexcused absence.
 The Attendance concerns are shared with the school social worker and documentation is kept for referral to the attendance team for intervention. - 2.
 The Assistant Principal monitors referrals and suspensions and reports discipline data to grade level teams, school-wide, and at PTO/SAC meetings.
 Careful attention is given to over/under identification of students considering gender, disability, and race. - 3.
 Student achievement in ELA and Mathematics is collected through diagnostic and formative assessment.
 Students performing below grade level expectation are given opportunities for remediation. - 4.
-Students scoring a level 1 on the statewide assessment are identified and provided additional instructional time and immediate, intensive intervention (iii) and given priority for remediation both before and after school.
+Students scoring a level 1 on the statewide assessment are identified and provided additional instructional time and immediate, intensive intervention based on their iReady diagonostic.
+Students participate in WIN (What I Need) time to focus on specific strategies and skills based on individual need.

+b.
 Provide the following data related to the school's early warning system